Sanur Bali, Indonesia Travel Guide

 Fresh and local delights.

-Some restaurants collaborate directly with local farms, sourcing fresh, seasonal produce and supporting sustainable agriculture.
+Some restaurants collaborate directly with local farms, sourcing fresh, produce in season and supporting sustainable agriculture.

-Chefs and restaurants frequently visit Sindhu Market and other local markets to obtain the freshest ingredients daily, ensuring authentic flavors.
+Chefs and restaurants frequently visit Sindhu Market and further local markets to obtain the freshest ingredients daily, ensuring authentic flavors.

 Experience the culinary delights of Sanur with these recommendations: